arista-netdevops-community/one-click-se-demos/demos/cvaas-cvaas-and-avd-demo--evpn-aa-small/README.md

-# CVaaS and AVD Demo, EVPN AA
+# CVaaS and AVD Demo, EVPN AA - Small Size Lab

 This lab is tested for: